Formalizing Statistical Causality via Modal Logic: Reasoning About Statistical Causality

-By reading the derivation tree in a bottom-up manner, we can observe that the proof first converts $(\intvE{\subst{\bmc}{\bmx}} \nA = \bmy)$ to a formula such that \axEqName{} and \axEqFunc{} are applicable.
-Then, the derived axioms \axDoB{} and \axDoC{} in Proposition~\ref{prop:do-calculus} are used to complete the proof at the leaves of the derivation, where the assumptions $\psiDsepA, \psiNanc, \psiPos$ are used.
+By reading the derivation tree in a bottom-up manner, we observe that the proof first converts $(\intvE{\subst{\bmc}{\bmx}} \nA = \bmy)$ to a formula to which \axEqName{} and \axEqFunc{} are applicable.
+Then, the derived axioms \axDoB{} and \axDoC{} in Proposition~\ref{prop:do-calculus} are used to complete the proof at the leaves of the derivation.